snuq/SnuKivyTemplate/Readme.md

 #### NormalApp.navigation_jump
 This is a list containing scancodes to use for jumping out of a recycleview list of selectable widgets.
 This defaults to the keyboard Tab key.

+#### NormalApp.navigation_pgdown
+This is a list containing scancodes to use for the 'Page Down' navigation.

+#### NormalApp.navigation_pgup
+This is a list containing scancodes to use for the 'Page Up' navigation.

+#### NormalApp.navigation_end
+This is a list containing scancodes to use for the 'End' navigation.

+#### NormalApp.navigation_home
+This is a list containing scancodes to use for the 'Home' navigation.

 #### NormalApp.joystick_deadzone
 This is a numeric property, range of 0-1.
 This value represents the percentage of the joystick axis that is ignored.
 Defaults to 0.25.